roddhjav/ecurve/keys/README.md

 **Contents**
 * The curve
-* g^xy as shared secret.
-Its a point of the curve
+* The shared secret g*xy (equivalent of g^xy in other schemes).
+It is a point of the curve

 ## Elgamal keys
 ### Private key